 Marvel’s Agent Carter Interviews | Why Watch Season 2

 If there are 2 words that would convince me to watch Marvel’s Agent Carter Season 2, it would be that they are adding MORE Marvel.
 More action, more character development, more plot, more flamingos??
 Yes, Agent Peggy Carter and Jarvis are ready to take on the Marvel universe with a whole new twist this season.
-And in this exclusive Marvel’s Agent Carter Interviews with stars Hayley Atwell and James D’Arcy, as well as executive producers Tara Butters and Michele Fazekas we get an insider’s look in Agent Carter Season 2.
+And in this exclusive Marvel’s Agent Carter Interviews with stars Hayley Atwell and James D’Arcy, as well as executive producers Tara Butters and Michele Fazekas we get an insider’s look in Agent Carter Season 2 with the Marvel’s Agent Carter Interviews.
 Why should you watch Agent Carter Season 2?
 I have 4 “new” reasons to fall in love with Marvel.

 So you have to imagine sitting on-set at Marvel’s Agent Carter during this interview.
 Literally inside of the SSR L.A. location (post on that coming later), we gathered chairs (yes, from the set as well!) and took in the atmosphere of one of the best Marvel shows on T.V. today.